 As it turns out, through the Wolverine Republicans, the Black Legion had a surprisingly substantial influence on Michigan politics.
 And, while they mostly supported Republicans, a few prominent Democrats appeared to have ties to the Legion through the Wolverine Republican League as well.
 Holding their meetings in a former Masonic Temple turned banquet hall on the corner of Waterman and West Lafayette in southwest Detroit, the Wolverine Republicans recruited members, discussed the pressing issues of the day and held candidate screenings and political rallies.
 Further legitimized by a mailing address in the Guardian Building office suite of one of Detroit’s most prominent attorneys, Wolverine Republican meetings had the appearance of benign legitimacy.
 This is something the Black Legion, with its secretive nature and far-from-legal activities could never have enjoyed.

-In 1936, Brucker sought his return to politics and eyed fellow Republican Senator James Couzen’s seat as his potential inroad.
-Brucker’s challenge to Couzen’s seat would begin at a meeting of the Wolverine Republicans in southwest Detroit.
+In 1936, Brucker sought his return to politics and eyed the seat of fellow Republican, Senator James Couzen, as his potential inroad.
+Brucker’s challenge to Couzen would begin at a meeting of the Wolverine Republicans in southwest Detroit.
 In launching his campaign, Brucker expressed some of the same racialist, anti-immigrant and anti-New Deal sentiments rife among the Legion and their front organization, the League.
 Brucker went on to defeat Couzens in the primary, but lost to Democrat Prentiss M. Brown in November.
 His decision to launch his campaign at a Legion meeting and continued association with the organization throughout the campaign is something that few know about.
-Perhaps this was all overshadowed by his more admirable appointments as a member of the General Counsel for the Department of Defense during the Army-McCarthy hearings and as Secretary of the Army during the Eisenhower Administration.
+Perhaps this was all overshadowed by his more admirable appointments in the 1950s as a member of the General Counsel for the Department of Defense during the Army-McCarthy hearings, and as Secretary of the Army during the Eisenhower Administration.
 Nonetheless, it is a part of his past, and a part of Michigan’s.

-Frank Fitzgerald is perhaps the most well-known Grand Ledge resident of the 20th century, having served as Governor of Michigan from 1935-37, and for two-and-a-half months of a (non-consecutive) second term before he died in office on March 16, 1939.
+Frank Fitzgerald is certainly one of the most well-known Grand Ledge residents of the 20th century, having served as Governor of Michigan from 1935-37, and for two-and-a-half months of a (non-consecutive) second term before he died in office on March 16, 1939.
 Fitzgerald had his links to the Legion and the League.
 Anecdotally, the brother of his chief of staff was a member of the Legion.
-However, much more seriously was the appointment by Fitzgerald of Harry Bennet, yes the Harry Bennet of Ford Motor Company’s “Service Department,” to the position of Commissioner of Prisons (precursor to the Department of Corrections).
-Bennet, with ties to the Legion, used his position to parole men straight into the Ford Service Department.
+However, much more seriously was the appointment by Fitzgerald of Harry Bennett, yes the Harry Bennett of Ford Motor Company’s “Service Department,” to the position of Commissioner of Prisons (precursor to the Department of Corrections).
+Bennett, with ties to the Legion, used his position to parole men straight into the Ford Service Department.

 The ties of these men and others, including Detroit Police Commissioner Heinrich Pickert, and Wayne County Prosecutor Duncan McCrea (a Democrat who would vehemently deny membership or ties, despite very strong evidence to the contrary) certainly shows how prominent an organization the Black Legion were in Michigan.
 Through their front organization, the Wolverine Republican League, the Legion gained support at the highest levels of local and state government.
 The 1930s produced a lot of angst in America.
 Experimental solutions to deep-seated economic and social problems can be seen throughout the decade.
 Yet when it comes to the rise and eventual dissipation of the Black Legion, the same nativism and racism that had already long been a part of American history seems not so different from the previous decades.